TCYung/SHA256/README.md

-## Project was done to learn about Bitcoin's PoW and how hash rate can be increased.
+## Project to learn about Bitcoin's PoW and how hash rate can be increased

 ControlTestSV - Converts 640 bit input into 256 bit SHA256 hash